bgregorutti/music-genre-classification/README.md

 The model is trained on a sample of 80% of the data randomly chosen.
 The remaining 20% are used for the validation and test sets.

+The training procedure has been repeated five times for estimating the model accuracy with random train, validation and testing sets.
+The final model performances are:
+* Mean accuracy: 94.61% (+/- 0.40%)
+* Mean loss: 0.2192 (+/- 0.0292)

 ![](confusion.png)

 ***Model error during the training***

-The following figure represent the accuracy of the model during the training step.
+The following figure represents the accuracy of the model during the training step.
 A slight overfitting seems to appear after 20 epochs.
 We should add some regularization layers or we should augment the dataset for better results.

 ![](history.png)